knpuniversity/symfony4/knpu/ep5-forms/validation.md

 # Validation

-Coming soon...

-Let's talk about form validation.
-Our form is actually already going through a validation process.
-As soon as we post to this endpoint, handle requests, reads in the data and it runs all the validation, and then if validation fails, if form is not valid, then immediately renders a template and now the validation errors will be attached to the form and they will render and we'll run down the page.
-Of course we haven't seen this yet because we haven't actually added any html five validation, any validation, but check this out.
-There actually is some validation already.
-If you haven't completely empty form and hit create, it's stops you.
-Please fill out this field.
-A lot of you probably recognize what this is.
-This is html five validation.
-When Symfony renders the field,

-depending on your configuration, a lot of times it adds are `required="required"` key.
-This is not real validation.
-It's just a nice little client side validation that adds that message and there are other types of validation on other field types, like sometimes it feels like a `datetime` field or an `<input type="number">`.
-Your browser will give you some basic validation if the format is wrong or if it's not required.
-This required ass right here, you can actually control in your form type.
-Every single field has a an option called required.
-You can set that to `true` or `false`.
-When you bind your form to an `Entity` class, it tries to figure out the correct value based on your article entity.
-So for example, if you have knowable = true, like on content, then it won't make that required.
-So in fact, if we look at our text area field here, you will see that there is no `required` attribute on this one.
-There's just a bunch of things coming from my grammarly.
-You can ignore it.
-So the first step of validation is html five validation.
-You basically get it for free, but it doesn't.
-It's not real validation.
-To do real validation, we actually need to install a validator.
-So find your terminal and run
+Does our form have any validation yet?
+Well... sort of?
+The form *is* going through a validation process.
+When we POST to this endpoint, `handleRequest()` reads the data *and* executes Symfony's validation system.
+If validation fails, then `$form->isValid()` returns false and we immediately render the template, except that *now* errors will be rendered by each field with an issue.

+Of course we haven't *seen* this yet... because we haven't added any validation rules!

+## HTML5 Validation

+But, check this out: leave the form completely blank and try to submit.
+It stops us!
+Wait... who stopped us?
+Actually, it was the *browser*.
+Many of you may recognize
+this: its HTML5 validation.

+When Symfony renders a field, depending on our config, it often adds a `required="required"` attribute.
+This isn't *real* validation - there's *nothing* on our server that's checking to make sure this value isn't blank.
+It's just a nice client-side validation.
+HTML5 is cool... but limited.
+There *are* a few other things it will validate.
+Like, a `datetime-local` field will usually require you to enter a valid date.
+Or, an `<input type="number">` will require a number.
+But, that's about it.

+## The Annoying required Attribute

+To control whether or not you want that `required` attribute, *every* field type has an option called `required` - just set it to `true` or `false`.
+Actually, this option is kinda confusing.
+It defaults to *true* for *every* field... which can be kind of annoying & surprising.
+But, when you bind your form to an entity class, the form field guessing system uses the `nullable` Doctrine option to choose the correct `required` option value.
+In fact, if we look at textarea field... yep!
+This has no `required` attribute.
+Oh, by the way, all those extra attributes are coming from a browser plugin I have installed - not the form system.

+So, the `required` option just adds some nice, optional, client-side validation, and it's guessed correctly based on your Doctrine metadata.
+Well... actually, the option is *only* guessed if you pass `null` to the second argument of `add()`.
+If you specify the type manually, you'll also need to configure the `required` option manually.
+Honestly, the `required` option is kind of a pain in the butt.
+Be careful to make sure that an optional field doesn't accidentally have this attribute.

+## Installing Validation

+*Anyways*, even if you use HTML5 validation, you will *still* need proper server-side validation so that a "bad" user can't just disable that validation and send weird data.
+To do that, well, we need to install the validator!

+Find your terminal and run:

 ```terminal
 composer require validator
 ```

-Validation is a separate component in Symfony, which is great because it actually means you can use it independent of the form system, but it works really nicely with the form system.
+Validation is a separate component in Symfony, which is *cool* because it means you can use it independent of the form system if you want.

-Perfect.
-Now there are actually two types of server side validation.
-There's what I call sanity validation in what I call business rules validation.
-First let's talk about sanity validation.
-Sanity validation is built into the form fields themselves and basically the form fields.
-Make sure that whatever value is submitted is something that makes sense for `title` and `content`.
-There is no sanity validation.
-We can submit anything to those fields and it makes sense but for, but for the `EntityType`, there is sanity validation.
-Check this out.
-I'm going to go to inspect element, find my select element, and let's change one of these values to be $100 something that's not in the database, so this is space bar zero.
-If we select this user, I'll select this user and hit create.
-Oh, actually, of course HTML5, validation stops us, so temporarily to work around that to make my life easier.
-If you go on your form class and add a no validate attribute that we'll skip HTML5 validation to nice little trick when you're testing your service, have validation, so when was when we hit create boom air, our first ever air.
-This value is not valid, so built into some of the form fields themselves is validation to make sure that they're sending a a actual real value.
-This is not that important of this is for the most part.
-This is validation that you don't need to think about.
+And.. done!
+There are actually *two* types of server-side validation: what I call "sanity validation" versus "business rules validation".

+## Form Field Sanity Validation

+Let's talk about sanity validation first.
+Sanity validation is built into the form fields themselves and makes sure that the submitted value isn't completely insane.
+For text fields like `title` and `content`, there is no sanity validation: we can submit anything to those fields and it basically makes sense: it's a string.
+But the `EntityType` *does* have built-in sanity validation.

+Check this out: inspect element in your browser and the select field.
+Let's change one of these value to be something that's *not* in the database, like `value=100`.

+Select this user and hit Create.
+Oh, duh!
+The HTML5 validation on the other fields stops us.
+To work around this, find the form class and add a `novalidate` attribute: that tells the browser to skip HTML5 validation, and it's a nice trick when you're testing your server-side validation.
+Hit Create again.

+Yay!
+Our first, *real* validation error ever!

+> This value is not valid

+This error comes from the "sanity" validation that's built right into `EntityType`: if you try to submit a value that should *not* be in the drop-down, boom!
+You get an error.
+Sanity validation is great: it saves us, and... we don't need to think about it!
 It just works.

-If you want to control the message, you can pass an option called `invalid_message` and we could say Symfony is too smart for your hacking.
+To control the message, pass an option called `invalid_message`.
+Set it to:

-She moved back and refresh.
-Now to repost that.
-Perfect.
-You'll see that error.
-The real validation I want to talk about is business rules validation.
-This is where you tell Symfony that's in the title needs to be a certain length or a certain field needs to be an email.
-That's all the specific stuff that you know about in.
-One interesting thing about Symfonys validation is that you don't usually apply it to your form.
-You apply it to your `Entity` via annotations, so check this out.
-We want the `title` field to be required, so let's add a new APP, `NotBlank()` annotation now because I have the PHB annotations plugin installed when I auto completed that, it added a use statement on top for a `Symfony\Component\Validator\Constraints as Assert;`, so as soon as we add that, if we go back and actually I can refresh because my `title` is already empty.
-Yes, we get an error.
-This value should not be blank.
-To customize that error, we can add a `message`.
-Key here will say, get creative and think of a title, go back, refresh, and perfect in general.
-Go back to the Symfony forums, go back to the documentation,

-and under guides find the validation guide.
-Just like with the form fields, there are a bunch of built in constraints that can help you validate just about everything seriously.
-There is a lot of stuff in here and also like with form field types, every validation constraint has different options.
-So for example, there's one called `length` and you can set the min, a Max length and also a min message, a Max message, and some other things.
-Another way to see what the options are is remember with every annotation, there's actually a class name behind that.
-So because I have a phd annotations plugin installed, I can hold command or control and click into that class and every property is basically an option that you can pass the annotation.
-So we're not going to talk too much about a foundation constraints because they're honestly pretty easy and it's just a matter of finding which foundation constraint you need and the options that you need for it.
-But there's one really cool one called `Callback`.
-This is a really great way just to do super custom validation.
-What you do is you just create a method but at a `@Assert\Callback()` on it.
-In Symfony, we'll call that method.
-So let's actually copy this here.

-We're going to our article class and let's go all the way at the bottom and I will need to retype the eon `ExecutionContextInterface` to get that type event.
-And then inside, it's awesome, you can do whatever you want.
-So let's make sure that the `title` of this `Article` doesn't contain the `string`, the Borg.
-So `stripos()` of `$this->getTitle()` because we're validating this object.
-The Borg does not equal `false`.
-Then we can add a validation error.
-Use that `$context` variable.
-You say `->buildViolation()` given an error, I'm bored, kind of scare us,

-kind of

-makes us nervous.
-And then you can say `->atPath()`, and this is important because you choose where you want that validation.
-Error messages show up.
-So you want to show up massively `title` property and then we'll say `->addViolation()`.
-That's it.
-So now if we go back talk, how we really want to join the board

-and create.

-Yes, we got it.
-Custom validation message on that.
-Next, let's talk a little bit more about how we can control the rendering of these fields.
-Because right now we're just sort of rendering them all at once.
-We don't really know how to control the look and feel.
+> Symfony is too smart for your hacking!

+Move back and refresh to repost that.
+Nice!
+Our custom error.
+I don't *usually* set the `invalid_message`, only because these errors usually aren't seen unless a user is doing something *really* weird.

+We've talked about HTML5 validation and learned about sanity validation.
+Next, let's get to the *good* stuff: the *real* validation that *we* need to add.